Aquaveo/xmsgridtrace/pydocs/source/modules.rst

 Modules
 *******

-**Last Update:** October 5, 2018
+**Last Update:** December 5, 2018

 These are the modules currently exposed to python from the xmsinterp library

 GridTrace
 =========

-.. automodule:: xmsgridtrace_py.gridtrace
+.. automodule:: xmsgridtrace.gridtrace

 .. toctree::
    :maxdepth: 1

-   modules/gridtrace/XmGridTrace
+   modules/gridtrace/GridTrace